OpenHumidistat/firmware/README.md

 - Mode: 0 for manual, 1 for auto.
 - PV: Process variable, i.e. the current, measured humidity in the chamber.
 - SP: Setpoint, i.e. the desired humidity.
 This blinks if it is too far from the PV.
-- CV: Control variable, representing the state of the valves from lowValue to 255.
+- CV: Control variable, representing the state of the valves from 0 to 100%.
-- MOSFET/Solenoid temperature in Celsius.
+- MOSFET/Solenoid temperatures in Celsius.
 - Chamber temperature in Celsius.

 It starts in manual (open-loop) mode by default.
 Press SELECT to switch the